sarahmfrost/aegir/README.md

 # aegir
 **Wave Function Collapse for wine descriptions**

-*This project is named for Aegir, the Norse god of beer and mead*
+*This project is named for Ægir, the Norse god of beer and mead*

 We Forked this repo: https://github.com/mewo2/oisin